envialon/WfcProceduralGenerationTool/README.md

 # WfcProceduralGenerationTool

 ## Description <a id="description"></a>
 This is my final project for university.
-I chose to develop it when I found out Maxim Gumin's [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse), I thought it was such a cool algorithm and I couldn't take it out of my head :D.
+I chose to develop it when I found out Maxim Gumin's [Wave Function Collapse](https://github.com/mxgmn/WaveFunctionCollapse), I thought it was such a cool algorithm and couldn't take it out of my head :D.

 The project consist of my own implementation of a tile-based WFC generator, with a strong focus of making it as generalist as possible, and a custom editor in order to handle tilemap manipulation and to facilitate the interaction with the algorithm.
 The idea is that anyone can model a tileset on any 3D mesh modeling software and use this to generate tile-based levels/maps with WFC.